arush-sal/cka-practice-environment/README.md

 Make sure that you have docker-compose installed([installation instructions](https://docs.docker.com/compose/install/)).

-To start the lab environment just run `docker-compose up -d` and point your browser at `localhost`
+To start the lab environment just run `docker-compose up -d` and point your browser at `http://localhost`

 Things to note: